seknox/trasa/website/docs/guides/user/access/ssh-connection-via-proxy.md

 You can access SSH service either via Browser or SSH client.

+### Using Browser

+* Login into your TRASA account
+* Search for the service you want to connect
+* Click connect and choose service username
+* Enter password and TOTP
+> You may be asked to save new host key

 ### Using SSH clients

 #### Download User Key (Optional)